 Yes, most of your design and theme will need to be recreated in Shopify.
 While you can carry over content, navigation, and page structure, Shopify has its own theming system.
 It's a great chance to refresh your brand and improve UX.

-How do I migrate data to Shopify?
+How do I migrate products, customer and order data to Shopify?

 There are several options: manual entry, CSV import, using migration apps like Matrixify or Cart2Cart, or custom API integrations.
 The right method depends on your data complexity, volume, and technical comfort level.